veikman/yamlwrap/README.md

-# `django-yamldoc`: Quoins for static sites
+# `yamlwrap`: VCS-friendly documents in YAML

+This is a Python module for maintaining arbitrarily long documents in YAML mappings, under version control.

+`yamlwrap` serves this purpose by wrapping and unwrapping text.
+Save your YAML in wrapped format for meaningful, easily reviewd diffs of short, readable lines.
+Unwrap it to process multi-line Jinja markup etc.

-This is a Django application for maintaining documents in YAML format and refining them to a traditional ORM’d database to serve them to users.
-It’s for people who prefer VCS and off-line text editors over SQL and plutonian web-based administrative interfaces.
+`yamlwrap` is for people who maintain statically built web sites and prefer off-line text editors over SQL and plutonian web-based administrative interfaces.

-## Status

-`yamldoc` is technically reusable, and used in multiple personal projects over the years, with some individual YAML documents over a hundred thousand lines long.
-However, `yamldoc` is probably of no interest to you.
-Its architecture is less elegant than the average Django app, mixing various concerns united only by the theme of refining YAML to HTML via quearyable SQL.

-If you want to pick and choose code under the license, `yamldoc.util.file` is central.
-It handles wrapping and unwrapping of lines (of Markdown) in version-controlled YAML documents.

 ## History

-`yamldoc` was originally called `vedm` for “Viktor Eikman’s Django miscellania”.

-Per Django recommendation, `yamldoc` ships with its migrations.
-Because the application is designed for static sites where the entire database is routinely rebuilt and therefore disposable, these migrations have been overwritten a few times.
-Under `semver`, things should be more stable nowadays, but do tell me if you rely on that.
+`yamlwrap` was originally part `django-yamldoc` of (`vedm`).
+It became its own module in 2021.

 ## Legal

 Copyright 2016–2021 Viktor Eikman

-`django-yamldoc` is licensed as detailed in the accompanying file LICENSE.
+`yamlwrap` is licensed as detailed in the accompanying file LICENSE.